Shabrinath/openai-zapier-mcp-integration/README.md

 > Think of MCP as a **universal adapter** for AI — connecting your language model to various tools like Gmail, Docs, Notion, or Slack without writing glue code.

 ---
+## Why is MCP Needed Instead of Direct APIs?

+-   APIs are rigid and require **custom code for each app**.

+-   MCP gives a **unified way** to talk to different tools --- no matter which app.

+-   It reduces complexity by **removing the need to write glue code**.

+-   Think of it like giving AI a **universal remote control** instead of handing it 10 different remotes for each app.

+---

+## What is Zapier?

+**Zapier is a no-code automation tool** that connects thousands of apps like Gmail, Slack, Google Drive, and more.

+It traditionally follows rule-based workflows: "If this happens → then do that"

 ## 🚀 Why Use Zapier MCP?